 Teenage Cancer Trust's South West Appeal is aiming to raise £2.5 million to fund and build the region's first dedicated unit for 16-24 year olds with cancer.
-The unit has been designed to be as close as possible to a young person’s normal life and will include both in-patient and out-patient floors complete with amazing social areas, a kitchen and dining area, quiet rooms and consulting rooms.
+The unit has been designed to be as close as possible to a young person’s normal life and will include both in-patient and out-patient floors complete with en-suite bedrooms, social areas, a kitchen and dining area, quiet rooms and consulting rooms.

 For the first time young people with cancer in the South West will be able to be treated together and have access to the very best specialist care and support that they need in an environment tailored to their needs.